 The guiding question was “Could a Christian worldview make you a better scientist?”, introduced by Elaine Storkey in the launch event.
 The scientists’ workshops then addressed the following questions, picking up on various themes from Elaine’s talk:

 - What is science, and why do it?
-Two talks: “Grounding science in the Bible” and “A religious history of science”
+Two talks: “Biblical foundations for science” and “A religious history of science”

 - How do we get scientific knowledge?
 Three talks: “Panic attacks, doctors and reductionist science”, “How do theories come and go?” and “What do we really know?“